 When researching elderly individuals scientists at Warwick University have discovered the elderly population of 50 plus can increase their good health by spending more time in the sunshine, reducing the risk of diabetes and heart disease.

-The research team investigated the association between vitamin D levels in the blood and the prevalence of metabolic syndrome, which can lead to heart disease and diabetes as well as other reported other health benefits.
-The research team recommend that older people spend between 5 and 30 minutes, twice a week in the sun to have the desired effect.
+The research team investigated the association between vitamin D levels in the blood and the prevalence of metabolic syndrome, which can lead to heart disease and diabetes as well as other reported health benefits.
+The research team recommends that older people spend between 5 and 30 minutes, twice a week in the sun to have the desired effect.